Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 |---|---|---|---|

 The verdict is less tidy than a leaderboard.
-Fable 5 found the most and was the only model to sweep the whole failover layer: the flip-flop, the two contradictory definitions of healthy, the hostname drift.
-Opus 4.6 nailed the headline bug just as precisely at half the total cost, and on cost per point it actually wins, but it went blind on the operational details around it.
+Fable 5 found the most: 8.5 of 11, the only model to sweep the whole failover layer, the flip-flop and the two contradictory definitions of healthy and the hostname drift.
+But Opus 4.8 is the result that should stop you.
+It scored 8.0, half a point behind Fable, for $0.86 against $2.57.
+That is $0.11 per found bug against Fable’s $0.30: the model Fable costs double caught almost everything Fable did, at a third of the price per result.
 Sonnet 4.6 never saw the flip-flop at all, and still earned its run: it surfaced the single most actionable finding outside my answer key, a subscribe endpoint that silently falls back to a legacy Vercel app nothing maintains anymore.

 One more honest line the leaderboards never print.
 All three models flagged a finding my answer key had explicitly marked as a false positive: I believed my locale list was centralized in one file.
 They said it is declared independently in five places.
 I checked.
 They were right and my answer key was wrong.
 The benchmark audited the examiner.